 Summary of Procedure: Apply the solution to either the surface or device surface or to cloth.
-Clean all horizontal surfaces in the room ensuring that the cloth is changed when soiled.
+If using a Two-Step Cleaner/Disinfectant, clean all horizontal surfaces in the room ensuring that the cloth is changed when soiled.
 Appropriately dispose of cloth.
+If using a One-Step Cleaner/Disinfectant, there is no need to pre-clean all horizontal surfaces unless heavily soiled.
 Disinfect all horizontal surface of the room by applying the disinfectant and allowing for contact time as per the product label.
 Allow surfaces to air dry or wipe dry with a clean, dry cloth if surfaces are still wet after the contact time as been achieved.
 Periodic rinsing of soft surfaces such as vinyl or naugahyde is suggested as well as equipment regularly handled by hand.
 Bathrooms within a room should be cleaned last.